 Prevent Xylitol Poisoning

-Always remember that our food is not meant for our pets.
+Always remember that our some of our food is not meant for our pets.
 If you don’t know the ingredients of a specific food, don’t feed it to your pet.
-If you are often purchase gum and food labeled “sugar free,” be sure not to leave it out where your pet can access it.
+If you often purchase gum and food labeled “sugar free,” be sure not to leave it out where your pet can access it.
 Following common sense safety with your food items could save you pet — and you — much suffering.

 *A fee is billed by Pet Poison Helpline.
 PPH is not affiliated with Nationwide pet insurance.